markmoraes/charliecloud/doc/dev.rst

   This has two key implications:

     1. It is possible to change a source file and still hit the cache.
-       However, we expect this is hard to do accidentally.
+       However, we expect this is hard to do accidentally, because one would have to manually put the last-modified date back.

     2. :code:`COPY` does a lot of I/O even on cache hit (though not as much as reading all the file content), because it must :code:`stat(2)` every